 The Program Director directs HEAT's technology and technical programming.
 The PD oversees HEAT's channel on campus as well as the Network's HD livestream services, including scheduling of shows.
-The PD is responsible for conferring with the LHSOC's engineer team regularly, including relating any issues to the GM or AGM.
-Furthermore, the PD monitors HEAT's website development and support.
+The PD is responsible for conferring with the LHSOC's engineer team regularly, including relaying any issues to the GM or AGM.
+Unofficially, the PD monitors HEAT's website development and support.

 FRANK YEE is the sitting PD.

 The role of HEAT's advisor is to guide and direct the Network's student leadership in compliance with university relations and guidelines.
 This role is only occupied by a faculty member.
 The General Manager convenes with the Adviser regularly to discuss the Network's development and any issues that may arise.
 Additionally, the adviser will attend multiple shows a semester to supervise production and safety.
 When able, the adviser will also attend HEAT board meetings to offer advice concerning developing affairs, voting, constitutional amendments, and scheduling.

 Each of HEAT's five shows requires dedicated, enthusiastic, and confident producers to lead their development.
 Becoming a HEAT show producer is a feasible goal by any member, and becoming one is a significant achievement.
 Thanks to the experience HEAT shows provide, our producers are notably more successful concerning job interviews and networking opportunities, as the position is a worthy resume item.
 All of our show producers are very excited to help new and current members crew the shows.